qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Rscript/initial_soil_script.md

 ### Analysis

+> S550: Good idea to build up the model in this way.
+But we can take out
+> all the preliminary models when we write the final report.

 A simple model to start with:
 - Randomized block design
 - Ignore the transects and repeated measurements for now